 1/2 bunch parsley

 2. If using fresh beans, blanch them in boiling water for 1 minute, then rinse and dry.
 If you use frozen beans, defrost.

 3. Chop the green onions and parsley, medium to fine.
 Set aside.

 4. Roast the pumpkin seeds in the preheated oven, then grind them (medium to fine) in a food processor.

 5. Put the sesame oil in a large skillet on medium heat.
 When the oil starts smoking, throw the lima beans in first.
 Saute them until they are brown and roasted.

-6. Add all the other ingredients except the lemon juice and saute for another minute.
-Then add lemon juice, and serve.
+6. Add all the other ingredients except the lime juice and saute for another minute.
+Then add lime juice, and serve.